bigly87/Personal-project-render_log_viewer/README.md

 We use https://pypi.org/project/PySide2/ for creating python UIs.

-Note:
+## Note:
-in render_log_viewer.py line 43, please change the file path to your personal path which include the log files.
+In render_log_viewer.py line 43, please change the file path to your personal path which include the log files.

-# Render Log Viewer

 ## Instalation

 ```bash
 python -m venv venv
 source venv/bin/activate